Terms and Conditions

 - The parties must endeavour to resolve the disputed amount between themselves within 15 days of the notification being given by the Customer.
 Failing this, the dispute resolution procedure set out in clause 16 applies.

-- All Fees are exclusive of Sales Tax unless stated otherwise by SiteMinder in writing.
+- All Fees are exclusive of Tax unless stated otherwise by SiteMinder in writing.

-- If Sales Tax is applicable to any supply made by SiteMinder under this Agreement, SiteMinder may add to the Fees an amount equal to the applicable Sales Tax.
+- If Tax is applicable to any supply made by SiteMinder under the Agreement, SiteMinder may add to the Fees an amount equal to the applicable Tax.

 - maintain the necessary infrastructure to support the provision of the Products and Services;